Homeless women in the United States

-Out of 10,000 female individuals 13 are homeless.
-Although studies reflect that there are many differences among women suffering homelessness and there is no universal experience, the average homeless woman is 35 years old, has children, is a member of a minority community, and has experienced homelessness more than once in their lifetime.
+Out of 10,000 people in the United States, 20 are homeless with 38% identifying as women.
+This is a 12.1% increase in homelessness amongst women since 2022.
+Although studies reflect that circumstances vary depending on each individual, the average homeless woman is 35 years old, has children, is a member of a minority community, and has experienced homelessness more than once in their lifetime.

-The experience of homelessness is a gendered one, with pathways into homelessness differing on the basis of gender.
 One of the primary causes of homelessness among American women include domestic violence, with research finding that around 80% of homeless women have previously experienced domestic violence.
 Women and families represent the fastest growing groups of the homeless population in the United States.
 Approximately 34% of the homeless population are families with children.
 With 65% of homeless women with children under 18 live with their children, while this number is only 7% for homeless men.
 These statistics suggest that homeless women are more likely to take care of their minor children than homeless men are.
 For this reason, information of homeless women is often linked to that of homeless families.

-Historical background
+History

-Housing insecurity has been recorded in the US ever since the first colonial movements when unhoused individuals were called vagabonds.
-Around the 1930s, the Depression unhoused millions of individuals and families.
-The modern origins of homelessness are placed during the 1960s.
+Women have featured in records of housing insecurity in the U.S. since the first colonial movements when unhoused individuals were called vagabonds.
+The history of homeless women in the U.S. tracks the broader history of homelessness in this country.
+The Great Depression in the 1930s resulted in a spike in unhoused individuals, and the large numbers of impacted individuals resulted in recognition for the difficulty these people faced.
+The modern origins of homelessness date back to the 1960s, when rising interest rates and societal factors like the HIV/AIDS epidemic served as contributors.
 After President John F. Kennedy signed the community mental health act in 1962 the process of deinstitutionalization began, at which point there was an increase in the unhoused population.

-Women’s and family homelessness has been prevalent in American society, however, it has been marginalized and neglected by the public and the government.
-Most homelessness experienced by women is “hidden” in that women are not explicitly visible on the streets.
-Instead, a woman being homeless may manifest as residential instability, sex work, and/or insecure housing – conditions that are usually not visible by the public.
+Homelessness specifically among women and families has been marginalized and neglected by the public and the government.
+Most homelessness experienced by women is "hidden" in that women are not explicitly visible on the streets.
+Instead, a woman being homeless may manifest as residential instability, sex work, and/or insecure housing – conditions that are usually not visible to the remaining public.

+The Women's Rights movement of the 1960s and 1970s sought equality for women in regards to gender roles and career opportunities.
+The rise of conversations around unequal pay and job access led to the realization that women were prevented from acquiring independence by current social norms and structures.
+Gender roles constrained women from exhibiting defiance to their male counterparts, making it so that women in relationships were reliant on their husbands to survive.
+This served as more than enough motivation to remain subservient rather than challenging abusive conditions they may be facing.
+The Women's Rights movement ventured to alter this existing standard.
+Where homeless shelters were unable to address the intersection of issues for women, primarily focusing on financial instability, domestic violence shelters emerged to address this lack.